akaRicane/astar-distribution/README.md

 Welcome on this public repo where you can find the [installer](https://github.com/akaRicane/astar/releases/latest) of our creative coding software ASTAR.

-The software works on Mac OS and Windows and is on its alpha stage for now.
+The software works on Mac OS, Windows & Linux and is on its beta stage for now.

+# Wiki

+**All documentation is available in the [wiki](https://github.com/akaRicane/astar-distribution/wiki)**

+Do not hesitate to suggest modifications / ameliorations / new content !

 # Community